 All of these software technologies provide the ability to automate and accelerate the financial close and reporting process.
 Thousands of companies are already benefiting from these tools.

-An efficient financial close and reporting process also depends on the organization’s ability to accomodate and adapt quickly to new regulatory requirements and reporting guidelines.
+An efficient financial close and reporting process also depends on the organization’s ability to accommodate and adapt quickly to new regulatory requirements and reporting guidelines.
 Some of the recent changes that must be considered are:

 Organizations demonstrating a world-class year-end close process realize numerous benefits over the bottom performers.
-One of the biggest benefits of a fast close is that the finance team spends less time data gathering, and can focus more time on data analysis and future FP&A. Crafting a repeatable year-end financial close checklist that entire teams can follow creates a faster, more accurate end result.
+One of the biggest benefits of a fast close is that the finance team spends less time gathering data and can focus more time on data analysis and future FP&A. Crafting a repeatable year-end financial close checklist that entire teams can follow creates a faster, more accurate end result.
 Specific benefits include the following:

 A faster year-end close demonstrates how seriously the company adheres to its responsibility to report its financial position.
 It also shows evidence that the organization has sound financial systems and procedures in place and is a good indication of company health.